 During the Vehicle inspection, you must show that the vehicle is safe to drive.
 You will have to walk around the vehicle and point to or touch each item and explain to the examiner what you are checking and why.
-You will NOT have to crawl under the hood or under the vehicle.
+You may have to crawl under the hood or under the vehicle.
+Your commentary should explain the type of defects you would look for on components while doing an actual inspection.
+If your vehicle is far enough off the ground, you will be required to go under the body and all applicable components to complete the inspection.